24Tech-io/nursepor_stable/NEON_DB_SETUP.md

 # Neon DB Setup Guide

-This guide will help you connect your LMS Platform to Neon DB and fix any connection issues.
+This guide will help you connect your Nurse Pro Academy to Neon DB and fix any connection issues.

 ## Step 1: Get Your Neon DB Connection String